Investments and assets

 | Savings bonds | National savings bonds |

-| Stocks | Individual stocks on the exchange |
+| Stocks | Individual stocks on an exchange |

 | ETF | Exchange-traded funds |